Underwater Image Enhancement via Dehazing and Color Restoration: Experiments

-In addition, we will demonstrate the effectiveness of other improvements on WaterFormer in Tab.~\ref{tab:AblationStudy2}, including replacing the ReLU with the FReLU~\cite{FReLU} in the MLP structure and replacing the global residual reconstruction layer with the soft reconstruction layer that was proposed in~\cite{DehazeFormer} and optimized according to Eq.~\ref{equ:WaterFormerImageFormula}.
-References~\cite{DehazeFormer,gUnet} also proposed the SK Fusion structure to fuse features from different stages.
-Unfortunately, we found that the SK Fusion structure was not suitable for feature fusion in underwater images, possibly because SK Fusion does not effectively utilize the global information among different feature channels in underwater images.
-We present the ablation experiments on SK Fusion in Tab.~\ref{tab:AblationStudy2}.
+\textbf{Other Evaluation.} The effectiveness of other improvements in WaterFormer was demonstrated in Tab.~\ref{tab:AblationStudyOfOtherImprovements}, including the replacement of the ReLU with the FReLU~\cite{FReLU} in the MLP structure and the replacement of the global residual reconstruction layer with the soft reconstruction layer proposed in~\cite{DehazeFormer} and optimized according to Eq.~\ref{equ:WaterFormerImageFormula}.
+The study on the size of the sliding window in ${{L}_{chroma}}$ can be found in Tab.~\ref{tab:AblationStudyOfWindowSize}.
+The study on the scaling coefficients of each loss term in the loss function can be found in Tab.~\ref{tab:AblationStudyOfLossTerm}.